4zv4l/janbreak5/README.md

 ```

 This will start an udp server on `127.0.0.1:8080` and load into `md5break.sqlite3`
-the hashes found in `hashfile`, it is not destructive so if a hash already exists in the db, it will simply skip it.
+the hashes found in `hashfile`, it is not destructive so if a hash already exists in the db, it will simply skip it
+to avoid to lose already cracked hash.

 ## Protocol